anhtuandao1311/rdbms-assignment/README.md

 # Restaurant-Review

- a query-focused web created with Express + PostgreSQL
+A query-focused web created with Express + SQLite